-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS") and interpretations issued by the IFRS Interpretations Committee ("IFRICs").
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").

 These consolidated financial statements have been prepared on a going concern basis which contemplates the realization of assets and discharge of all liabilities in the normal course of business.
 The Company has, to date, relied on cash received from share issuances in order to fund its exploration and other business objectives.
-At December 31, 2022, the Company had working capital (defined as current assets less current liabilities) of \$53,081,932 (December 31, 2021 - \$69,611,661), shareholders' equity of \$89,158,070 (December 31, 2021 - \$106,086,225) and an accumulated deficit of \$132,603,849 (December 31, 2021 - \$11,508,079).
+At December 31, 2023, the Company had working capital (defined as current assets less current liabilities) of \$49,691,371 (December 31, 2022 - \$53,081,932), shareholders' equity of \$129,421,106 (December 31, 2022 - \$89,158,070) and an accumulated deficit of \$148,356,364 (December 31, 2022 - \$132,603,849).

-3. SIGNIFICANT ACCOUNTING POLICIES
+3. MATERIAL ACCOUNTING POLICIES

-The significant accounting policies adopted by the Company in the preparation of its consolidated financial statements are set out below.
+The material accounting policies adopted by the Company in the preparation of its consolidated financial statements are set out below.